ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 1. Create a new Phoenix project
 2. Setup Ash, AshPhoenix and AshPostgres as dependencies
-3. Create a very simple `Blog.Post` resource
+3. Create a basic `Blog.Post` resource
 4. Create and migrate the database
-5. Perform CRUD actions on the newly made resource
+5. Integrate a minimal Phoenix LiveView with Ash

 ## Things you may want to read first